 Only public hire taxi insurance will cover you to pick up customers without a booking.

-A private hire taxi must be pre booked in advance, and includes most minicabs and large multipurpose vehicle (MPV) taxis like people carriers.
+Private hire insurance provides cover for taxis that must be pre-booked in advance and includes most minicabs and large multipurpose vehicle (MPV) taxis like people carriers.

-Private hire taxi insurance will not cover you to pick up customers without a booking from places like train stations or taxi ranks.
+Sometimes called private hire and reward insurance, it will not cover you to pick up customers without a booking from places like train stations or taxi ranks.

 Many taxi insurance providers will only offer cover if you:

-Have held a valid driving licence for at least three years
+Have held a valid driving licence for at least 12 months